-Data Matching by the Audit Commission is subject to a Code of Practice.
+Data Matching by the Cabinet Office is subject to a Code of Practice.

-For further information on the Audit Commission's legal powers and the reasons why it matches particular information, refer to the Audit Commission's fair processing notice.
+For further information on the Cabinet Office’s legal powers and the reasons why it matches particular information, please refer to its fair processing notice.

 For further information about data matching at Nottingham City Council, please contact: Information Management Services on 0115 876 3855 or e-mail email@example.com

 Data Matching involves comparing computer records held by one body against other computer records held by the same or another body to see how far they match.
 This is usually personal information.

 Nottingham City Council undertakes Data Matching to ensure data quality and integrity and to comply with legal requirements placed upon the Council.

 Data Matching may also be used to assist the Council in responding to emergencies or major accidents, by allowing the Council, in conjunction with the emergency services, to identify individuals who may need additional support in the event of e.g. an emergency evacuation.